London Drum

 Strikes and station closures

-First and last train times on the Central line
+First and last train times

 Alternative routes include Holland Park to Queensway, Holland Park to Bayswater

-Stairs, lifts and escalators to the station platforms
+Stairs, lifts and escalators

-Holland Park station is not wheelchair accessible
+Holland Park is not wheelchair accessible

-Notting Hill Gate station is not wheelchair accessible
+Notting Hill Gate is not wheelchair accessible

-Holland Park station entrance – You must use a lift plus one flight of stairs from the Lansdown Road entrance to the platforms (21 steps down).
+Holland Park entrance – You must use a lift plus one flight of stairs from the Lansdown Road entrance to the platforms (21 steps down).
 If you want to avoid the lift then you can use another two flights of stairs (15 steps down +3 steps down).
 But you must use seven flights of stairs from the Holland Park Avenue entrance (16 steps down +2x15 steps down +10 steps down +16 steps down +3 steps down +20 steps down)

-Notting Hill Gate station exit – You need to use two flights of stairs from the Circle/District line platforms to the booking hall (15 steps up +9 steps up), or two escalators from the Central westbound platform, or three escalators from the Central eastbound platform.
+Notting Hill Gate exit – You need to use two flights of stairs from the Circle/District line platforms to the booking hall (15 steps up +9 steps up), or two escalators from the Central westbound platform, or three escalators from the Central eastbound platform.
 After that you must use another two flights of stairs to the Notting Hill Gate southside exit (9 steps up +17 steps up), or three flights to the northside exit (4 steps down +11 steps up +18 steps up)

 1. From Notting Hill Gate take the Central Line